WickedSmoke/grouse/README.md

 Some of the third party code is not part of this repository so a copy of the ChartGeany/3rdparty directory from [chartgeany-6.1.5.tar.gz](https://sourceforge.net/projects/chart-geany/files/6.0/chartgeany-6.1.5.tar.gz/download) must be be obtained.
-The following three directories must be copied into
+The following two directories must be copied into
 3rdparty:

-    segvcatch
     sqlite3
     x86dis